-CrimeRadar is a digital platform that uses advanced machine learning to predict crime rates in different neighborhoods at different times.
-It runs on smartphones and desktop browsers.
-The first version is focused on metropolitan Rio de Janeiro.
-CrimeRadar draws on over five years of crime data (roughly 14 million reported crime events) collected by the Rio de Janeiro state police.
-By isolating out patterns across incidents, locations and time, the app is able to determine relative crime risks today, tomorrow and into next week – and also features historical crime trends going back 12 months.
+Prior to the 2016 Rio Olympics, the Igarapé Institute developed rio.CrimeRadar, a digital platform that used machine learning to predict crime rates in different neighborhoods at different times.
+The platform was soft launched to the public during the Rio Olympics, in August of that year, and focused on the city’s metropolitan area.
+CrimeRadar drew on over five years of crime data collected by the Rio de Janeiro state police to determine relative crime risks for the upcoming week.
 The app was conceived and developed by Igarapé Institute, associated with Via Science and Mosaico.

 Notice – the rio.CrimeRadar.org algorithm and data are currently not being updated, and forecasts will tend to lose relevance over time.

 Research shows that violent crime and property crime are not only highly concentrated in specific locations (or ‘hotspots’), but also tend to occur at predictable intervals.
 There is strong evidence that if crime can be prevented at those hotspots, then total crime in the city can also be reduced.

 CrimeRadar can integrate existing GPS location data of officers provided by the department.
 From a dashboard, commanders can visualize real-time maps with the positions of officers and the locations where the probability of crime is highest.
 Alternatively, where GPS data is not available, an accompanying smartphone application can be provided to track the location of officers.
 The solution can be used as an affordable option to track the locations of patrol cars, fire cars, and ambulances.